 The yield for our first quarter of operations ended September 30, 2003 was 7.65% on average assets of \$244 million.
-This yield is computed by dividing the interest income earned for the quarter by the average assets during the quarter and annualizing the result.
-Our cost of funds for the quarter was 3.56% on average borrowings of \$81 million.
-This cost of funds is computed by dividing the interest expense incurred during the quarter by the average borrowing during the quarter and annualizing the results.
+Our average cost of funds for the quarter was 3.56% on average borrowings of \$81 million.
 Our average equity (average assets less average borrowings) invested for the quarter was \$163 million, resulting in average leverage for the quarter of 33%.
 The net interest income earned for the quarter yielded a 9.69% annualized return on the average equity invested during the quarter.
-This yield is computed by dividing the net interest (interest income less interest expense) earned during the quarter by the average equity (computed as average assets minus average borrowings) invested during the quarter and annualizing the results.
 As we add more loans and investments to our portfolio, we anticipate our leverage ratio, levered return and level of earnings will increase over time.
 Our business plan contemplates an increase of our leverage ratio to 65% to 70% over time.
 However, our leverage will not exceed 80% of the value of our assets in the aggregate unless approval to exceed the 80% limit is obtained from our board of directors.